Karmit2196/playwright-api/README.md

 - **Triggers**: Manual trigger only
 - **Features**:
   - Choose test suite to run (all, health, demo, users)
-  - Generate enhanced HTML reports on demand
+  - Generate comprehensive HTML reports on demand
-  - Customizable report generation
+  - Customizable test suite selection
   - Uploads artifacts for 90 days
-  - **Perfect for on-demand reporting**
+  - **Perfect for on-demand testing and reporting**

 ### **Manual Trigger**
 You can manually run any workflow from the GitHub Actions tab in your repository: